QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 Note that these properties only have getters, you set them via the `put` method on the property itself.

+Within this project I have only added the properties I need for this example code.

+It is of course a little more complicated for controls where they also mutate the same properties.
+With a text field you also have to subscribe to changes as a result of user input:

+{% highlight swift %}
+extension UITextField {
+  public var rac_text: MutableProperty<String> {
+    return lazyAssociatedProperty(self, &AssociationKey.text) {

+      self.addTarget(self, action: "changed", forControlEvents: UIControlEvents.EditingChanged)

+      var property = MutableProperty<String>(self.text ?? "")
+      property.producer
+        .start(next: {
+          newValue in
+          self.text = newValue
+        })
+      return property
+    }
+  }

+  func changed() {
+    rac_text.value = self.text
+  }
+}
+{% endhighlight %}

 With this in place, the ViewModel can be bound as follows:

 {% highlight swift %}